xpiu/minimal-to-do/README.md

-# Minimal To-do - A task manager with Kanban board for an AI world
+# Minimal To-do - A task manager with Kanban board optimized for AI agent manipulation speed

-The most lightweight, standalone Kanban board To-do app with separate Markdown storage.
-A single HTML-file for the User Interface, and a single Markdown file for storage.
-For a world where AI needs access to our task list more than we do.
+The most lightweight, standalone Kanban board To-do app with Markdown storage.
+Unique value proposition: both AI agents and humans will intuitively understand the Markdown tasks and their formatting.
+Two files only: a single HTML-file for the User Interface, and a single Markdown file for storage.
+AI agents encountering these two files will immediately know how do work with them and manipulate the tasks efficiently.

 ## Screenshots